lgrahl/saltyrtc-meta/Task-WebSocket.md

 SaltyRTC client implementations may choose to always handle 'close' and 'application' messages directly, in which case the task does not need to be able to handle them.

+# Sending Outgoing Messages

+The task must provide a way for the user to send task messages.
+It MUST validate the messages as described in the section on [Message Structure](#user-defined-messages).
+Invalid messages MUST be rejected and the user MUST be notified.

+The same procedure as described in the [SaltyRTC protocol specification](./Protocol.md#sending-a-signalling-message) and SHALL be followed to send task messages.